wpendl99/.github/profile/javascript/introduction/introduction.md

 1. Install and use `Node.js`.
 Node.js is a JavaScript execution application.
 This will let you run JavaScript outside of a browser.
 There are three ways you can use Node to run your JavaScript.

    1. Run in interpreter mode.
-To do this you run `node.js` from the console and type in your JavaScript into the interpreter.
+To do this you run `node.js` from the console and type your JavaScript into the interpreter.
       ```sh
       ➜  node
       Welcome to Node.js v16.15.1.